 In 2022, a PETA-prompted inspection at Spring River over the reported death of an elk named Patty saw the facility in hot water with federal officials.

-According to the USDA inspection report, Patty’s hind leg was caught in the enclosure’s fencing while she was apparently trying to squeeze through a gap in the fence caused by a missing panel (which staff had apparently failed to repair or even notice that it hadn’t been fixed).
+According to a USDA inspection report, Patty’s hind leg got caught in an enclosure’s fencing while she was apparently trying to squeeze through a gap in the fence caused by a missing panel (which staff had apparently failed to repair or even notice that it hadn’t been fixed).
 She jerked her leg free, fracturing it so badly that the veterinarian reportedly confirmed that her leg “was irreparably shattered.”
-After suffering what was likely an agonizing injury, Patty was sedated and euthanized.
+After sustaining what was likely an agonizing injury, Patty was sedated and euthanized.

-PETA reported the incident to the USDA, and on July 28, the agency cited the facility with a critical repeat citation for failing to ensure all enclosures and fences were constructed appropriately, structurally sound, and maintained in good repair to protect the animals from injury and to contain them.
+PETA reported that incident to the USDA, and on July 28, 2022, the agency issued the facility a critical repeat citation for failing to ensure all enclosures and fences were constructed appropriately, structurally sound, and maintained in good repair to protect the animals from injury and to contain them.

 Speak Up For Animals Trapped at Spring River Park & Zoo

-Despite its empty promises, Spring River Park & Zoo has repeatedly shown that it is unable to adequately care for the animals at this outdated roadside zoo.
+Despite its empty promises, Spring River has repeatedly shown that it is unable to adequately care for the animals it displays.
 For years, bears Sierra and Ursula have languished in a decrepit, concrete pit, which will likely cause them to develop painful, debilitating arthritis, if they don’t suffer from it already.
-Spring River Park & Zoo needs to take immediate action and relinquish them to an accredited sanctuary, where the two could roam, climb, dig, and forage in a vast habitat.
-Send a message to the facility below:
+Spring River needs to take immediate action and send them to an accredited sanctuary, where the two could roam, climb, dig, and forage in a vast habitat.